 What Does My Insurance Actually Cover?

-As previously mentioned, there are many variations of fertility coverage under insurance policies, and your personal coverage (if there is any) will be listed in your policy explanation.
+As previously mentioned, there are many variations of fertility insurance coverage, and your personal coverage (if there is any) will be listed in your policy explanation.
 Unfortunately, there are still many policies out there that don’t cover fertility treatments, but hopefully, you have a plan that recognizes that infertility is a disease.

-If you have a policy that covers procedures, congratulations!
-There may still be limitations, so find out exactly what treatments your insurance will cover.
+If you have a policy that covers fertility treatment, congratulations!
+There may still be limitations, so find out exactly what treatments and procedures your insurance will cover.

-- Some policies cover procedures like in-vitro fertilization (IVF), but may not pay for medications, which are a critical component of treatment.
+- Some policies cover procedures like in-vitro fertilization (IVF), but may not pay for medications, which are a critical, and often costly, component of treatment.

-- Some policies cover a limited number of procedures like intrauterine insemination (IUI) and IVF, for example 3 IUIs and 1 IVF.
+- Some policies cover a limited number of procedures - for example, 3 IUIs (intrauterine inseminations) and 1 round of IVF.

-- Finally, you might be able to purchase “riders” to supplement your coverage.
+- You might be able to purchase “riders” to supplement your coverage.
 These are special insurance add-ons for, say, IVF treatment, that would pay for the treatment at a lower cost than an IVF cycle.

 And then the bottom level of fertility coverage is no coverage at all.
 Unfortunately, many insurance plans fall under this category.